Exploring the Sustainable Development Goals

 When a child is malnourished, she is unable to grow, learn or develop to her full potential; her hunger in childhood will rob her of a fulfilling future.

 Stunting appears to be a simple issue of bodily growth at first glance.
-But without adequate nutrition in childhood, stunting can cause an underdeveloped brain, which diminishes mental ability and learning capacity, leading to reduced earnings and increased risks of chronic diseases in adulthood.14 Stunting leads to a lifetime of challenges, which perpetuates the cycle of extreme poverty for those living in the developing world.
-In India, almost half of children under five are stunted, and globally, stunting affects about 170 million children.15
+But without adequate nutrition in childhood, stunting can cause an underdeveloped brain, which diminishes mental ability and learning capacity, leading to reduced earnings and increased risks of chronic diseases in adulthood.
+Stunting leads to a lifetime of challenges, which perpetuates the cycle of extreme poverty for those living in the developing world.
+In India, about 35% of children under five are stunted15, and globally, stunting affects 22% of those under five—about 150 million children16.
+If a malnourished child is able to develop and go to school, he will continue to face challenges in his education.
+Prior to the pandemic, 66 million primary school children attended classes hungry, with 23 million in Africa alone17.
+The widespread school closures throughout 2020 and 2021 have made this crisis even more severe, with World Food Program Executive Director David Beasley saying, ““For millions of children around the world, the meal they get at school is the only meal they get in a day.
+Without it, they go hungry, they risk falling sick, dropping out of school and losing their best chance of escaping poverty.
+We must act now to prevent the health pandemic from becoming a hunger catastrophe.”18

 And worst of all, malnourished children often don’t survive their first five years of life.
-Poor nutrition causes 45 percent of deaths in children under five, leading to 3.1 million childhood deaths each year.17 And it’s not just severe malnutrition that can lead to death—a World Health Organization study highlighted the fact that, “even children with mild to moderate malnutrition had an increased risk of dying.”
-18
+Poor nutrition causes 45 percent of deaths in children under five, leading to 3.1 million childhood deaths each year.19 And it’s not just severe malnutrition that can lead to death—a World Health Organization study highlighted the fact that, “even children with mild to moderate malnutrition had an increased risk of dying.”20

 In order to create lasting, positive change for the next generation, we must invest not only in education, health and economic empowerment, but also tackle hunger and malnutrition, particularly for children, so that they are alive and healthy as they learn, grow, and become productive members of society.

 In addition to the dramatic implications of hunger, malnutrition and food insecurity on human life, the global hunger crisis also affects the environment.
-And while hunger, malnutrition and the strategies to address them do impact the environment—20 percent of greenhouse gas emissions are generated by agriculture, for example—what are perhaps more significant are the ways the environment and climate are significantly influencing hunger, malnutrition and food insecurity.19
+And while hunger, malnutrition and the strategies to address them do impact the environment—10 percent of greenhouse gas emissions are generated by agriculture, for example21—what are perhaps more significant are the ways the environment and climate are significantly influencing hunger, malnutrition and food insecurity.22

 As the global population continues to grow, global food production must grow as well.
-Global food demand in 2050 is expected to be at least 60 percent higher than demand in 2006, and population growth will be concentrated in regions that currently struggle with undernourishment.
-21 This means that we need to find a way to increase food production while keeping in mind the many competing demands on land, water and energy.
+Global food demand in 2050 is expected to be between 50 and 98 percent higher than demand in 201624, and population growth will be concentrated in regions that currently struggle with undernourishment.25 This means that we need to find a way to increase food production while keeping in mind the many competing demands on land, water and energy.

 Thankfully, global agricultural leaders have already begun to identify opportunities for improvement.